A Religious Nonprofit Connects Homeless People to Shelter. It’s Backed by a Private Security Company.

 Some have heaped praise on Stone’s services.
 “We receive regular feedback from folks living on the street saying ‘Thank god for Echelon,’” wrote Jessie Burke, CEO of The Society Hotel, in a 2021 letter recommending Stone’s appointment to a state committee overseeing private security firms.
 He was appointed last year.

 But some have criticized Stone’s business model, citing a lack of oversight.
-An OPB story published later that year found that the company had been scrutinized by police and prosecutors for brutality and illegal sweeps, and quoted Multnomah County District Attorney Mike Schmidt saying he was “disturbed by allegations of misconduct by employees of Echelon.”
+An OPB story published later that year found the company had been scrutinized by police and prosecutors for brutality and illegal sweeps, and quoted Multnomah County District Attorney Mike Schmidt saying he was “disturbed by allegations of misconduct by employees of Echelon.”
 No charges were filed.
 Schmidt’s office declined to comment to WW.

 A year later, Stone incorporated Loving One Another as a religious nonprofit in Oregon.
 Stone, who has three academic degrees from Baptist institutions, filed papers in Washington in March of last year registering Loving One Another as a 501(c)(3) nonprofit providing “religious support.”
 He received tax exempt status from the Internal Revenue Service as a church in December.